d13g0s0uz4/hacktricks/forensics/basic-forensic-methodology/partitions-file-systems-carving/ext.md

 If there are **incompatible** features you won't be able to mount the filesystem as the OS won't know how the access the data.

-{% hint style="info" %}
-Suspected attacker might have non-standard extensions
+*Suspected attacker might have non-standard extensions*
-{% endhint %}

 **Any utility** that reads the **superblock** will be able to indicate the **features** of a **Ext filesystem**, but you could also use `file -sL /dev/sd*`